Being proficient at managing remote employees requires a mental leap, especially for traditionally minded managers.

 Depending on your circumstances, you might have the whole team participating or only one or two members.

-For remote teams, it may take a little extra effort to recreate such communication.
-And when there is a mix of off-site and on-site employees, wise managers seek opportunities to include everyone in team activities and discussions whenever possible.
+For remote teams, it may take a little extra effort to recreate common workplace water cooler communication.
+And when there is a mix of off-site and on-site employees, remote managers should seek team building opportunities to include everyone whenever possible.

 It may seem artificial or cumbersome at first, but encourage your remote workers to contact you and other team members regularly – and vice versa.
-What constitutes “regular contact” depends, of course, on the job and the tasks telecommuting employees must accomplish.
+What constitutes “regular contact” depends, of course, on the job and the tasks work from home employees must accomplish.

-Obviously, email, instant messages and phone or video calls are essential for remote interaction.
+Obviously, email, instant messages and phone or Zoom video calls are essential for remote interaction.

 When possible, it’s helpful for employees to keep their workday calendars up to date on a centralized platform or application.
 Also useful are “away” notifications on software and out-of-office email replies during normal work hours.
 These seemingly little things help minimize the risks and frustrations associated with those dreadful communications bottlenecks.

-For wholly remote offices, encourage team members to pick up the phone or schedule short video calls to cut down on the back and forth.
+For fully remote offices, encourage team members to pick up the phone or schedule short video calls to cut down on the back and forth.

 To monitor progress and foster collegiality, it’s helpful to establish a set time for group online interactions.
-Brief daily check-ins or staff meetings help leaders and project managers to assess situations and identify roadblocks.
+Brief daily check-ins or staff meetings help leaders and project managers to assess situations and identify roadblocks with each employees work load.

 It may be helpful to revisit how to run a successful meeting.
 There’s not a huge difference between remote and in-person meetings, but generally it’s helpful to: